knime/knime-js-core/README.md

 This repository contains the source code of the [KNIME Analytics Platform](http://www.knime.org) JavaScript-Core components.
 The code is organized as follows:

 * _org.knime.js.core*_: Core components of the KNIME JavaScript integration.
-* _org.knime.ext.selenium.*_: Includes the Chromedriver and defines the Selenium-KNIME-bridge to display JavaScript enabled views of appropriate KNIME nodes in a Chromium browser.
 * _org.knime.core.wizard.*_: Defines combined views on components.